 Once a personality disorder is diagnosed, Dr. Buffington suggests various treatments, such as:

 The right support system around you can help you manage and improve your personality disorder.
-Call Buffington Family Medicine or book online today.
+Call Buffington Family Medicine to schedule an appointment today.